cacoco/hiveworker/README.md

 ## Running ######################################################################

-hiveworker uses [Finagle](https://github.com/twitter/finagle) as a server stack.
+Hive Worker uses [Finagle](https://github.com/twitter/finagle) as a server stack.
 See Finagle's [User's Guide](http://twitter.github.io/finagle/guide/) for more information.

 To run: